Makeover Stuffed Potato Appetizers

 - 1/2 teaspoon pepper

 - Place potatoes in a Dutch oven and cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 8-10 minutes or just until tender.
+Reduce heat; cover and cook just until tender, 8-10 minutes.
 Drain.

 - When cool enough to handle, cut each potato in half lengthwise.
 Scoop out the pulp, leaving thin shells.
 Remove 1/3 cup pulp (discard or save for another use).

 - In a large bowl, mash the remaining pulp with cream cheese.
 Add sour cream and half of the bacon.
 Stir in the cheeses, green onions, salt and pepper; spoon into potato shells.